Azure/autorest.csharp/readme.md

 Define a partial class with a new property name and mark it with `[CodeGenMember("OriginalName")]` attribute.

+**NOTE:** you can also change a property to a field using this mapping.

 <details>

 **Generated code before (Generated/Models/Model.cs):**